 Instructions

-- In a medium mixing bowl, whisk together 1 tablespoon soy sauce and cornstarch with a fork.
+- In a medium mixing bowl, whisk together 1 tablespoon of soy sauce and cornstarch with a fork.
 Add the turkey, breaking apart the meat and stirring to coat with the sauce.
-Let marinate 10 minutes.
+Let marinate for 10 minutes.

 - Meanwhile, chop the mushrooms very finely and mince the garlic.
 Thinly slice the green onions.
 If any of your other ingredients are not yet prepped, do it now.

 - Heat a wok or large, deep sauté pan over high heat.
 Add the oil and swirl to coat.
-Add the marinated turkey and cook, breaking apart the meat into small bits with a heatproof spatula, until it’s no longer pink and fully cooked through, about 5 minutes.
-Add the green onions (reserve a small handful for serving) and mushrooms and cook until the mushrooms soften, about 2 additional minutes.
+Add the marinated turkey and cook, breaking the meat into small bits with a heatproof spatula, until it's no longer pink and fully cooked through, about 5 minutes.

 - Add the rice vinegar, chili paste, sesame oil, black pepper, and remaining 2 tablespoons soy sauce, then stir to combine.
 Continue to cook for 1 additional minute.
 Taste and add additional soy sauce, hot sauce, or black pepper as desired.
 Scoop into serving bowls (over brown rice, quinoa, or cauliflower rice if desired).
 Serve hot, sprinkled with additional green onions.